andis-spr/fzf-bookmarks/README.md

 ## Features

-- Query and select multiple bookmarks for opening in web browser.
+- Query and select multiple bookmarks for opening in the web browser.

 - Manage bookmarks collection from your favorite text editor.